 A stool test for blood is one of the screening tests for colorectal cancer.
 Polyps or tumours can release small amounts of blood onto stool and there are several tests available to check for this.
 These tests require you to provide a stool sample to look for hidden blood.
 Hidden blood in the stool doesn’t automatically mean you have colon cancer.
 Your doctor will need to do further tests to find out why there is blood in your stool.

 The colonoscopy is the primary screening method used for people at high risk of developing colon cancer.
 An endoscope, a flexible fibre optic tube, is inserted into the colon to look for bleeding, polyps, or tumours.
 If any growths are found, the doctor will take a tissue sample (biopsy).
 Alternatively, a polyp may be completely removed or destroyed during the procedure.
 The procedure is not painful, though it can be a little uncomfortable.
 You may be offered medication to help you relax during this procedure.

 There are 3 possible treatments for colon cancer: surgery, radiation, and chemotherapy.

-Surgery is the treatment most likely to cure colon cancer, but it’s only used for people with stage 1 to stage 3 cancer.
-If you’re diagnosed with stage 3 cancer, you will have to undergo radiation therapy or chemotherapy in addition to surgery.
+Surgery is the treatment most likely to cure colon cancer, but it’s mainly used for people with stage 1 to stage 3 cancer.
+If you’re diagnosed with stage 3 cancer, you may have to undergo radiation therapy or chemotherapy in addition to surgery.
 The same is sometimes true of stage 2 tumours.